tanmay-ar0ra/tanmay-ar0ra/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 💼 &nbsp; I’m pursuing an MS CS degree from UCF Orlando, FL.
 - 🌱 &nbsp; Learning more about  the Design and analysis of Algorithms, Machine Learning, and Artificial Intelligence.
-- 💞️ &nbsp; I want to collaborate on any interesting subject.
+- 💞️ &nbsp; I want to collaborate on any interesting project or idea that you may have.

 <h3> 🛠 &nbsp;Tech Stack</h3>